-WILMINGTON — With three days until Thanksgiving, it is time for home cooks to plan how they will cook the turkey.
+WILMINGTON — It’s almost Thanksgiving, so it is time for home cooks to plan how they will cook the turkey.
 The bird is the centerpiece of the meal for 88 percent of Americans, according to the National Turkey Federation.

 Port City Daily asked local chefs how they prepare their turkey for the holidays.
 Some fry their turkeys, others smoked them and some stayed true to the classic preparation.